kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

             ColumnFamilyInputSpec(“purchases”, maxVersions = all) -> ‘purchases))

-Note that this means the `’email` field will contain only the data in the `userinfo:email` column that has timestamps before 1000L.
-Since we only requested a maximum of 2 versions of that column, this means we get the most recent 2 versions of the user’s email before time 1000, even if there are more after time 1000.
+Note that this means the `’email` field will contain only the data in the `userinfo:email` column that has version numbers before 1000L.
+Since we only requested a maximum of 2 versions of that column, this means we get the most recent 2 versions of the user’s email before version 1000, even if there are more after version 1000.
 This also means the `’purchases` field contains all the purchases that fall within the specified `timeRange` for this `KijiInput`, not all purchases that are in the users table.